-Fig. 5.
+Figure 5.
 Tensile and flexural strength versus SSA content for the GRE and SSA-GRE composites.

-In principle, the failure strain values (Fig. 6) of the GRE specimens moderately enhanced by adding SSA particles.
+In principle, the failure strain values (Figure 6) of the GRE specimens moderately enhanced by adding SSA particles.
 Hence, the failure strain improved by 22.5% at SSA content of 10 wt%.
 Furthermore, the failure strain increased firstly from 2.08% for GRE composite to 2.55% and then reduced to 2.35% at 20 wt% of SSA, which perhaps due to the higher modulus of rigid inorganic SSA particles than that of the polymer matrix.
-The ﬂexural modulus of SSA-GRE composites (Fig. 6) was affected by inclusion of SSA, that the maximum modulus increased by 5.7% at SSA content of 15 wt%.
+The ﬂexural modulus of SSA-GRE composites (Figure 6) was affected by inclusion of SSA, that the maximum modulus increased by 5.7% at SSA content of 15 wt%.
 While the ﬂexural properties are degraded with thermoplastic filler addition, this strategy of using cheap industrial inorganic particles at least partly enhanced the mechanical properties.

 As a result of the tensile and flexural experiments, SSA particles, added in GRE composite, actually remarkably improved the flexural properties and tensile strength.
 The drop of the strength values may be attributed to the particle aggregation when the SSA content more than 10 wt%, forming weaknesses in the composite.